DeependraVerma/SecuPy-Secure-Data-Privacy-Framework-for-Python-Data-Scientists/README.rst

 Invitation for Contribution
 ---------------------------

-Contributions to secure-learn are welcome!
+Contributions to securedf are welcome!
 To contribute, follow these steps:

 1. Fork the repository on GitHub.
 2. Clone the forked repository to your local machine.